TerenceChew/bookstore-api-mongodb/README.md

 # Bookstore API

-Bookstore API built to pratice MongoDB.
+A bookstore API built to practice MongoDB.
 You can perform CRUD operations to interact with the endpoints below.

 ### CREATE